ErvinJohnGonzales/Data-Migration-Project/README.md

 # Data-Migration-Project
 Monolithic SQL scripts

-Some of these scripts havea CTE-based version which make debugging and modification a lot easier for other SQL-gurus
+Some of these scripts have a CTE-based version which make debugging and modification a lot easier for other SQL-gurus, it also lessens the burden on the database for more complex queries.

-I hardcoded some data transformations with comments explaining what the changes are because why use other data transformation tools when you can do it with SQL!
+I hardcoded some data transformations with comments explaining what the changes are to keep track in cases where parts have to be trimmed-off to increase performance and efficiency.